apache/arrow/docs/source/cpp/acero/overview.rst

 Arrow Compute
 ^^^^^^^^^^^^^

-This is described in more detail in the overview but the key difference is that Acero handles streams of data and Arrow Compute handles situations where all the data is in memory.
+This is described in more detail in :ref:`Relation to Arrow C++` but the key difference is that Acero handles streams of data and Arrow Compute handles situations where all the data is in memory.

 Arrow Datasets
 ^^^^^^^^^^^^^^